thinzzelle/CSCI_167/README.md

-These files are for Intro do Deep Learning
+These files are for Intro to Deep Learning